Climatic Events that Changed the World

 Do you enjoy my articles?
 You could help me write more by buying me a cup of coffee.

-What Caused the Megadrought?
+What Caused the 3.2k-Year BP Event?

 3.2k yr BP event

-Written Evidence of Drought
+Written Accounts of Drought and Famine

-Even in Ugarit there was famine.
-Pharaoh Merneptah wrote a reply to a letter from the king of Ugarit; ‘So you had written to me…, in the land of Ugarit there is severe hunger.
-May my lord save the land of Ugarit and may the king give grain to save my life and to save the citizens of the land of Ugarit.’
+Ugarit and Emar: Just before its destruction in 1185 BC, a letter from Emar in Syria to Ugarit pleaded, "There is famine in our house, we will all die of hunger.
+If you do not quickly arrive here, we ourselves will die of hunger."
+Even Ugarit suffered, as Pharaoh Merneptah's reply to the king of Ugarit confirms: "So you had written to me, in the land of Ugarit there is severe hunger.
+May my lord save the land of Ugarit and may the king give grain to save my life and to save the citizens of the land of Ugarit."

-The Ancient Near East c 1300 BC
+The Ancient Near East and Mediterranean circa 1300 BC

 The Ancient Near East about 1300 BC